-A conservation agreement, otherwise known as a conservation or agricultural easement, is one of the options available to landowners who want to protect their land and its resources for the future.
-These are voluntary, legal agreements between a landowner and a land trust such as Foothills Conservancy.
-Under the agreement, the landowner conveys certain rights to the conservancy, most typically those to intensively subdivide or develop the land for uses other than agriculture, while retaining ownership of the property and a range of reserved rights tailored to meet the landowner’s conservation and agricultural goals.
+A conservation agreement, otherwise known as a conservation or agricultural easement, is one option available to landowners who want to protect their land and its resources for the future.
+This is a voluntary, legal agreements between a landowner and Foothills Conservancy.
+Under the agreement, the landowner conveys certain rights to the conservancy, typically those to intensively subdivide or develop the land for uses other than agriculture, while retaining ownership of the property and a range of reserved rights tailored to meet the landowner’s conservation and agricultural goals.

 Does Your Land Qualify?

-Providing a public benefit is not the same as providing public access; your land can remain in your hands and closed to the public but qualify if it serves one of the following purposes:
+Providing a public benefit is not the same as providing public access; your land can remain in your hands and closed to the public.
+Your land may qualify if it serves at least one of the following purposes:

 - Promotes fish and wildlife conservation